blockwatch-cc/blockwatch-r/README.md

     library(devtools)
     install_github("blockwatch-cc/blockwatch-r")

-## CRAN

-*Note: Blockwatch is not yet on CRAN, use Github method above.*

-To install the most recent package from CRAN:

-    install.packages("blockwatch")
-    library(blockwatch)

-Note that the version on CRAN might not reflect the most recent changes made to this package.

 # Authentication

 To make full use of the package we recommend you set your [api key](https://blockwatch.cc/docs/api#getting-started).
 To do this create or sign into your account and go to your [account api key page](https://blockwatch.cc/account/profile#apikey).
 Then input your API key (with quotes):